osrf/gazebo_tutorials/gazebojs_install/tutorial.md

     sudo apt-get install nodejs-legacy

-If you already have nodejs, make sure that its version >=0.12.x, and note that nodejs version 6.x has not been supported yet
+If you already have nodejs, make sure that its version >=0.12.x:

     node --version